-This explains why the option is popular among bettors when a favorite team is playing an underdog.
+This explains why the option is popular among bettors when a favorite team plays an underdog.
 However, before you predict that a particular college hockey team will win a game, there are several factors you need to consider.
 This includes fatigue, team performance, injuries, and other statistics.
 Our tipsters at Sqore take a critical look at these factors, providing a Moneyline bet with great odds value.

 Betting on Point Spread

 For example, if Minnesota State is given a point spread of -3 goals in a conference game, and you bet on them to win, then your bet will only win if Minnesota State wins the match by four or more goal differences.
-Before you bet on a team against the spread, be sure you've done your analysis of the game, considering factors like the goals per game and head-to-head statistics.
+Before you bet on a team against the spread, be sure you've analyzed the game, considering factors like the goals per game and head-to-head statistics.

 Betting on Totals Under/Over in College Hockey

-Another betting market for NCAA hockey offered by both online and land-based sportsbooks is the under/over betting.
+Another betting market for NCAA hockey offered by online and land-based sportsbooks is under/over betting.
 Here, you are predicting that the total number of goals scored in a match will be under or over a value that the betting operator has specified.

-Before we offer under/over picks for college hockey, we consider all the essential factors such as the goals per game of the teams, attacking and defending prowess, and other team stats.
+Before we offer under/over picks for college hockey, we consider all the essential factors, such as the goals per game of the teams, attacking and defending prowess, and other team stats.